 Lopez Hill plant survey

 Expanses of salt water restrict the movements of animals and plants, making islands ecologically distinct from the mainland.
 There tend to be fewer species on islands, and unusual food webs arising from the order in which species arrived from elsewhere ("assembly rules").
 Unique species, and genetically distinct variations in species, are also characteristic of island biogeography.
 There are more than a hundred vegetated islands in the San Juan Archipelago ranging in size from a fraction of an acre, to several square miles with mountains and streams.
 Annual rainfall varies dramatically from 12 inches on the southern tips of Lopez and San Juan Islands, to 55 inches on Mount Constitution (Orcas Island).
 Surprisingly little biodiversity research has been carried out in the San Juan Islands, however.
 Kwiaht is conducting inventories to fill that gap, and helping public and private landowners identify and conserve sensitive species.
 Kwiáht researchers visited 45 uninhabited islands that have become part of the San Juan islands National Monument, and conducted the first systematic inventories of plants, animals, cultural resources, and evidence of contemporary human disturbance.
-The BLM released a draft management plan for the Monument in 2018.
-You can read our critical review of the proposed RMP Kwiaht_Protest_of_Monument_RMP (and our review of the 2018 draft RMP Kwiaht_comments_on_SJINM_draft_RMP_EIS.
+The BLM released a proposed management plan for the Monument on November 22nd 2019.
+You can read our critical review of the proposed RMP Kwiaht_Protest_of_Monument_RMP (and our review of the 2018 draft RMP Kwiaht_comments_on_SJINM_draft_RMP_EIS.)

 False Bay Rocks part of the National Monument

 Population genetics is an essential tool for reconstructing the chronology of migrations and colonization of islands, and the emergence of distinct sub-species or cryptic species through long isolation.
-With help from the Toshiba America Foundation and State Farm Youth Advisory Board, Kwiáht has established a molecular ecology laboratory at Lopez School where our scientists, and interested students, use noncoding microsatellite DNA in relatively conserved functional genes to study the relationships between island populations of animals and plants and their relatives on the mainland.
-Ongoing studies include Camas, Townsend's Voles, Vagrant Shrews, and Northern Flying Squirrels, in the islands' Coastal Cutthroat Trout, as well as Pacific Sandlance and Pacific Herring.
+With help from the Toshiba America Foundation and State Farm Youth Advisory Board, Kwiáht has established a molecular ecology laboratory at Lopez School where our scientists, and interested students, use noncoding microsatellite DNA and relatively conserved functional genes to study the relationships between island populations of animals and plants and their relatives on the mainland.

 Plant diversity survey